CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/Tools.rst

 lcov
 ++++

 This is the tool to display code coverage after running googletest.
+This tool was very difficult to set up on native Windows, hence for any Windows users, it is recommended to use WSL for code coverage, or else remove the parts of the scripts which use it (found in `scripts/standalone/run_tests.sh`)

+Unfortunately lcov does not capture CUDA `__device__` functions, hence we put these functions in separate *.cuh* files.

 Installation
 ------------